-Last May 2015, ISPRA presented in Milan the Map of land consumption in Italy, produced with the help of Planetek Italia.
+In May 2015, ISPRA presented the report of land consumption in Italy, produced with the help of maps produces by Planetek Italia.
 It is the first example of reuse at national level of Copernicus core downstream services.

 Soil sealing (covering the ground with an artificial, impermeable material) is one of the main causes of soil degradation in the EU.
 According to ISPRA research, more than 7 square metres of soil are lost in Italy every second as a result of soil sealing.